aptos-labs/aptos-core/developer-docs-site/docs/concepts/gas-txn-fee.md

 See [How Base Gas Works](./base-gas.md) for a detailed description of gas fee types and available optimizations.

 :::tip Unit of gas
-👉 A **unit of gas** is a dimensionless number, expressed as an integer.
-The total gas units consumed by your transaction depends on the complexity of your transaction.
+👉 A **unit of gas** is a dimensionless number or a unit that is not associated with any one item such as a coin, expressed as an integer.
+The total gas units consumed by your transaction depend on the complexity of your transaction.
 The **gas price**, on the other hand, is expressed in terms of Aptos blockchain’s native coin (Octas).
 Also see [Transactions and States](txns-states.md) for how a transaction submitted to the Aptos blockchain looks like.
 :::

 ## Gas price and prioritizing transactions